gdcc/pyDataverse/src/pyDataverse/docs/source/reference.rst

 .. module:: pyDataverse

-This part of the documentation covers all the interfaces of pyDataverse.
-For parts where pyDataverse depends on external libraries, we document the most important right here and provide links to the canonical documentation.
+This part of the documentation covers all the interfaces / API's of the pyDataverse modules.

+Where pyDataverse depends on external libraries, we document the most important right here and provide links to the canonical documentation outside of scope.

-Api Interface
+API Interface
 -----------------------------

-All Dataverse API's can be accessed with this module.
+Access all of Dataverse API's.

 .. automodule:: pyDataverse.api
    :members: